A strong brand relies on repeated and consistent use of the brandmark.

 For any questions or concerns, you may email firstname.lastname@example.org.

-The minimum space is a set measurement in each signature, determined by the height of the Vanderbilt symbol, and defined as X. The X will change proportionally as the signature increases and decreases in size.
+The minimum space is a set measurement determined in each signature and is equal to the height of the V symbol or the paper dolls.
+The V symbol and paper dolls, and the minimum clear space, will change proportionally as a signature increase and decrease in size.

 Several signature configurations have been developed to keep the brand identity flexible.

 This is the logo for predominant use to represent Vanderbilt University Medical Center on print, web and presentation collateral.

 The oakleaf V symbol should never be used on its own, without the wordmark.